hhas/appleeventbridge/AppleEventBridge/doc-source/2 understanding-apple-events.md

 ![Sending Apple event from Finder to TextEdit](finder_to_textedit_event.gif)

 With suitable bindings, programming languages can also create and send Apple events.
-For example, when the code `[[[ITApplication applicationWithName: @"iTunes"] play] send]` is executed by a client application, a `hook/Play` event is sent from the client application to iTunes, instructing it to start playing:
+For example, when the code `[[[ITSApplication application] play] send]` is executed by a client application, a `hook/Play` event is sent from the client application to iTunes, instructing it to start playing:

 ![Sending Apple event from client application to iTunes](client_app_to_itunes_event.gif)

 Applications may respond to an incoming Apple event by sending a reply event back to the client application.
 The reply event may contain either a return value, if there is one, or an error description if it was unable to handle the event as requested.
-For example, executing the command `[[[[TEApplication applicationWithName: @"TextEdit"] name] get] send]` in a client appliation sends TextEdit a `core/getd` event containing an object specifier identifying the `name` property of its root `application` object.
+For example, executing the command `[[[[TEApplication application] name] get] send]` in a client appliation sends TextEdit a `core/getd` event containing an object specifier identifying the `name` property of its root `application` object.
 TextEdit processes this event, then sends a reply event containing the string '<tt>TextEdit</tt>' back to the client application, where it is returned as the command's result.
 This exchange is usually performed synchronously, appearing to the user as a simple remote procedure call.
 Asynchronous messaging is also supported, though is not normally used in application scripting.

 ## What is a scriptable application?